How it works

 - Node deletion policy - this policy just removes nodes that are empty and no longer running in any capacity.
 For example, if a job you're running goes past its run, a node may become empty, and CAST AI will automatically remove it to avoid waste.

 - Evictor - it continuously compacts pods into fewer nodes, creating empty nodes that can be removed following the Node deletion policy (if you choose to enable it).
-Evictor actively bin packs your cluster state and moves pods around to achieve higher node utilization of nodes, removing empty nodes in line with the Node deletion policy.
-Learn more about Evictor.
+Evictor actively bin packs your cluster state and moves pods around to achieve higher node utilization.
+Nodes that have been freed up are removed in accordance with the Node deletion policy.

 Bin packing flow

-- Evictor continuously scans your cluster on a per-minute basis.
+- Evictor continuously scans your cluster every 60 seconds (default cycle time).

-- When such a combination of nodes and pods is found, Evictor cordons the node, drains it, and moves your workloads to another node, lowering the waste by bin packing your cluster.
+- If a suitable node is found, Evictor cordons the node, drains it, and moves the workloads to other nodes, optimizing resource utilization.

-- Once a node becomes empty, the Node deletion policy (that should be enabled), will remove the empty node.
+- Once a node becomes empty, the Node deletion policy (which should be enabled) will remove the node after a 5-minute Time-To-Live (TTL) period.